-2 His Life
+2. His Life.

-2.1 Basel 1707-1727: Auspicious beginnings
+2.1.
+Basel 1707-1727: Auspicious Beginnings.
 Leonhard Euler was born on April 15, 1707, the first child of Paulus Euler and Margaretha Brucker.
-The father at the time was a vicar at the church of St. Jakob, just outside the old city walls of Basel.
+Paulus Euler came from modest folk, mostly artisans, while Margaretha Brucker's ancestors include a number of well-known scholars in the classics.
+Euler's father at the time was a vicar at the church of St. Jakob, just outside the old city walls of Basel.
 Although a theologian, Paulus had interests in mathematics and took courses from the famous Jakob Bernoulli during the first two years of his study at the university.
-About a year-and-a-half after Leonhard's birth, the family moved to Riehen, a suburb of Basel, where Paulus Euler assumed the position of Protestant minister at the local parish.
+About a year and a half after Leonhard's birth, the family moved to Riehen, a suburb of Basel, where Paulus Euler assumed the position of Protestant minister at the local parish.
 He served in that capacity faithfully and devotedly for the rest of his life.